usatlas/docs/README.md

 <button onclick="readMoreOrLess('introLess', 'introMore', 'introBtn')" id="introBtn">More</button>

-## Apply computer accounts at BNL and SLAC
+## Apply computer accounts at BNL and/or SLAC
 The process to apply computer accounts takes days at both BNL and SLAC.
 Do NOT wait until the last minutes.